koush/docs.scrypted.app/installation.md

 1. Install `Scrypted` from `Unraid Apps`.
 2. Configure `Appdata`.
 This path will contain the Scrypted database.
+3. Optional: Scrypted NVR Setup
+  * Click `Add Another Path`
-3. Optional: Configure `Recordings` Storage if also using `Scrypted NVR`.
+  * Configure `Recordings` Storage if also using `Scrypted NVR`.
 This path contains the recordings for Scrypted NVR and needs to be at least 1TB in size.

 ::: warning
 Paths shown in screenshots are examples and should be configured specific to your system preferences and drive setup.